thoughtbot/ruby-science/book/solutions/rename_method.md

 can rename the callers one at a time while keeping everything in working order.
 The process is mostly the same:

 * Choose a new name for the method.
-This is the hard part!
 * Give the method its new name.
 * Add an alias to keep the old name working.
 * Find and replace all references to the old name.